 May leave a sticky residue on skin.

 Protects from ticks, mosquitos, gnats, chiggers, fleas, and biting flies for up to 10 hours.
-Formulated with 11% DEET, picaridin, and lemon eucalyptus oil, this spray combats insects even in the case of heavy infestation.
-Pump spray bottles also work when turned upside down.
+Formulated with 11% DEET, picaridin, and lemon eucalyptus oil.
+Combats insects even in the case of heavy infestation.
+Pump spray bottles also work upside down.

 This product has a strong smell.